 Summer Academy in International Commercial Arbitration

-- Friday, April 18: Student health forms are due.
+- Friday, April 15: Student health forms are due

 The Summer Academy in International Commercial Arbitration is a six-credit hour study abroad program based in Linz, Austria.
-Part of the program will be held in Vienna; Salzburg, Austria; Budapest; Venice, Italy; Prague, Czech Republic; and Passau, Germany.
-The program begins Tuesday, May 13, and ends Saturday, June 15, and typically enrolls 35 to 40 students each year.
+Part of the program will be held in Hungary; Italy; Czech Republic; and Germany.
+The program begins Tuesday, May 17, and ends Sunday, June 19, and typically enrolls 35 to 40 students each year.

 Registration for the Summer Academy in International Commercial Arbitration is open to interested students from ABA-accredited law schools.
 In-state tuition rates are available to qualified law students whose residency is outside Georgia.

 The academy offers two specialized seminars in international commercial arbitration, which is the predominant method of dispute resolution in international trade transactions.
 The program’s outstanding faculty members are drawn from Europe and the United States, and include senior officers of important arbitration courts in central Europe.

 Important note: Students from schools other than Georgia State should consult their individual departments and/or home institutions to determine if the course fulfills requirements for their program of study.
 Students should follow their home schools' regulations concerning transfer credits.